OpenMandrivaAssociation/nvidia-legacy/README.md

-# nvidia
+# nvidia=legacy
-This repository will alway contain the latest nvidia long lived driver.
-The legacy 390 driver is in nvidia-390 The latest nvidia short lived driver lives in nvidia-latest.
+This repository will contain the latest legacy proprietary NVIDIA driver.
+The latest nvidia short lived driver  in the `nvidia` repository.